-Noctiva is the first and only FDA-approved product for treatment of nocturia due to nocturnal polyuria in adults who awaken at least two times per night to void.
+Noctiva is the first FDA-approved product for treatment of nocturia due to nocturnal polyuria in adults who awaken at least two times per night to void.
 Noctiva is an emulsified low-dose vasopressin analog administered through a preservative-free nasal spray approximately 30 minutes before bedtime.
 Noctiva is approved in two strengths: 0.83 mcg per dose and 1.66 mcg per dose.

 Important Safety Information

 See full prescribing information for the complete boxed warning.

 - NOCTIVA can cause hyponatremia, which may be life-threatening if severe.

 - NOCTIVA is contraindicated in patients at increased risk of severe hyponatremia, such as patients with excessive fluid intake, illnesses that can cause fluid or electrolyte imbalances, and in those using loop diuretics or systemic or inhaled glucocorticoids.

 - Ensure serum sodium is normal before starting or resuming NOCTIVA.
 Measure serum sodium within seven days and approximately one month after initiating therapy or increasing the dose, and periodically during treatment.
 More frequently monitor serum sodium in patients 65 years of age and older and in patients at increased risk of hyponatremia.

 - If hyponatremia occurs, NOCTIVA may need to be temporarily or permanently discontinued.

 NOCTIVA is a vasopressin analog indicated for the treatment of nocturia due to nocturnal polyuria in adults who awaken at least 2 times per night to void.

 Limitation of Use: Not studied in patients younger than 50 years of age.